sparkflows/sparkflows-docs/docs/installation/configuration/pipeline/airflow-installation.rst

 Pre-requisite
 =======

-Below are the pre-requisites for installed Airflow using Docker.
+Below are the pre-requisites for installed Airflow using pip.

 * Python 3 environment
 * Only pip installation is currently officially supported